openpracticelibrary/openpracticelibrary/src/pages/practice/open-leader-persona.md

   Step 3: Create the Persona as a Group

-  1. Invite participants to work together as a group to jointly create the "Open Leadership Persona."
+  1. Invite participants to work together as a group to jointly create the "Open Leader Persona."

   2. Explain that they will collectively capture their understanding of an open leader's mindset, challenges they might face, behaviours they exhibit, and their strengths in these roles.